Showing 168 resources related to mental health. Click here to see resources across all topics.

 Tarkai works with Punjabi communities to create spaces where all individual can access mental health awareness, education and support to better care for themselves and one another.

-Tamarind Centre was established in 1998 to provide a holistic, culturally sensitive support service for African, Caribbean and Asian communities who are experiencing mental ill health or are under pressure.
+Tamarind Centre provides a holistic, culturally sensitive support service for African, Caribbean and Asian communities in Coventry who are experiencing mental ill health or are under pressure.
+Languages spoken include English, Patois, Punjabi and Hindi.

 Specific Faith based councelling for Muslims within Birmingham.
 This type of counselling explores all aspects of counselling in a humanistic framework; which focuses on the (fitrah) natural disposition of mankind.

-As an independent charity, we guarantee a tailored service based on your needs where your conversations and all personal information will remain 100% confidential*.
+As an independent charity, they guarantee a tailored service based on your needs where your conversations and all personal information will remain 100% confidential*.

-Diverse Cymru provides support, services and advice to Black and Minority Ethnic (BME) people throughout Wales who are affected by mental ill health.
+Diverse Cymru provides support, services and advice to Black and Minority Ethnic (BME) people throughout Wales who are affected by mental ill health through support, services, advice and advocacy for those aged 4 and up.

 Working with Churches, Bradford-based TLG reaches out to some of the most vulnerable children in the UK.
 With expertise in school exclusions, emotional wellbeing and holiday hunger, TLG is one of the UK's fastest growing children's charities.